White Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander enters this matchup looking to extend his six-game hit streak.
-In his last 10 outings he is batting .297 with a double, three home runs, a walk and six RBI.
+- Santander takes a seven-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .324 with a double, four home runs, a walk and nine RBI.

 Santander Recent Games